 The executive board meets mainly on Thursday morning during terms.
-The date of the next meeting of the board: Thursday the 17th of January 2019 at 9AM.

 The right to submit an initiative